Anvadya/CSN-232-Project/Q6/Lamport Clock based Synchronisation/README.md

 ### THREADED IMPLEMENTATION

-Thus, the processes are assigned seperate, newly created threads to run, and inter-thread communication required to provide partial ordering is facilitated through the shared memory - the matrix `operations[][]`.
+Thus, the processes are assigned seperate, newly created threads to run, and inter-thread communication required to provide partial ordering is facilitated through the usage of pipes.